nadahamdy217/-Movies-Data-ETL-using-Python-GCP/README.md

 ## **🎉 Conclusion**

-This project is a full demonstration of how to build a robust ETL pipeline, complete with Dockerization and cloud simulations.
+This project fully demonstrates how to build a robust ETL pipeline, complete with Dockerization and cloud simulations.
 Whether you’re here to learn or to build, this project has all the tools and guidance you need.
 Happy coding! 👩‍💻👨‍💻